 You are not entitled to a collection allowance if you file your return or make your payment by a method other than electronic means.
-More information on filing and paying electronically is available at up-to-date technology for classrooms in local school districts in Florida.
+More information on filing and paying electronically is available at floridarevenue.com/taxes/education.

+If you are entitled to a collection allowance, you may choose to donate the allowance to the Educational Enhancement Trust Fund.
+This fund is used to purchase up-to-date technology for classrooms in local school districts in Florida.
 If you are eligible and choose to donate your collection allowance to education, check the "donate to education" box and leave Line 11 blank.
 The Department will calculate the collection allowance and transfer that amount to the Educational Enhancement Trust Fund.
 You must make this choice on each original and timely filed electronic return.
 You cannot make this choice after your electronic return is filed.